Sandy0002/Python-Mini-Project/Web Apps/Streamlit/Readme.md

-This folder consists of web applications made with python.
+This folder consists of web applications made with python and streamlit framework.